The Tenryu Rayz RZ39LL has been discontinued.

 Most small streams have at least a few pools that are deep enough but also small enough that they would be easier to fish with a Cultiva JH-85 jighead and 1.3" pinworm (above) rather than spinner, spoon or even diving plug.
 Together, the jighead and pinworm weigh exactly a gram, which the RZ39LL will cast as far as needed on a small stream.
 Plus as I found out (Trip Report 4-22-17), the trout love them!

-The Tenryu Rayz RZ39LL as a rod for small streams, where the average fish might be a 6" brookie or an 8" brown.
+The Tenryu Rayz RZ39LL was designed for small streams, where the average fish might be a 6" brookie or an 8" brown.
 If you happen to hook a much larger than expected fish, though, the rod can handle it.
 The Tenryu catalog says the rod is capable of handling 12 inch trout.
 I can tell you that I have caught much larger fish with the rod (and larger than the trout shown above) with no problem whatsoever.
 You do need a reel with a good drag, but the rod can handle any fish you'll hook in a stream small enough that you would want to fish a 3'9" rod!

 The hooks are sharp.